NHOrus/srwq-compilation/episode-01.md

 "Ah, shur com'on Axel!" comes the irish twang of Russel Bagman, the man who saved you from the EFAI ambush in Germany and brought you this far.
 "She checks out as good as c'n'be!
 She passed the ELF checks, and she has Ms. Hamill's personal ok.
 Fer fecks sake, half o' yer soldier are Ex-SCHOOL, ye can't get uppity about her just because we're in a bit of a rush!"

-"A bit of a...BEOWULF IS COMING, You Drunken Leprechaun-Fucker!
+"A bit of a...
+BEOWULF IS COMING, You Drunken Leprechaun-Fucker!
 Barrison Platoon is almost wiped out, 90% of our forces are locked in their transports, and Vindel has taken our trump card into the middle of the rift looking for a compatible universe.
 The last thing I need is a rogue element to mess things up."

 You're about to break into the conversation (and possible Axel's nose) when a third man jumps in.